cornell-netlab/capisce/README.md

 We could also present an interactive tool that allows a developer to explore the constraints required for different collections of actions.

+### Tackling path explosion

+The problem with a database of formulae is that it needs to house all 4quadrillion nodes, which is way too many.
+We need some way to reduce the number of formulae that we generate.

+One heuristic is to eliminate unfeasible paths as soon as we observe that they are infeasible using an SMT solver.
+Then we can use the UNSAT-core to eliminate other paths that are infeasible for the same reason.
+Hopefully this can tame the search space into the realm of the feasible.
+Lets look at an example.

+    {x:= 6} [] {x := 5};
+    {assume x = 5; y := 5} [] {assume x ≠ 5; y := 0}

+In this program, we would naively explore 4 different paths:

+    {x := 6; assume x = 5; y := 5} []  (×)
+    {x := 6; assume x ≠ 5; y := 0 } []
+    {x := 5; assume x = 5; y := 5} []
+    {x := 5; assume x ≠ 5; y := 5}    (×)

+Note that while in the path version we can immediately see that the branches marked with an `×` are infeasible because `6 = 5` is false and `5 ≠ 5`is false, this information is not obvious to us in the original program, because at the end of the branch point, all we know is that `x ∈ {5,6}`.
+So we need to do something smarter.
+One option is to compute the weakest precondition of each path, which would let us immediately observe that these paths are infeasible:

+    ¬ (x = 5) ∨ ... ∧
+    ...
+    ¬ (5 ≠ 5) ∨ ...

+However, we want to be able to _learn_ from the infeasible paths and generalize so that we dont have to compute the full path again.
+The basic idea is to keep a knowledge base Ω of sub-paths that are infeasible.

+The algorithm proceeds in three steps: (1) Do QE on the path constraint (2) if false, compute unsat-core, and (3) add paths that traverse unsat core to knowledge base.
+Then when we start to generate new paths, we can avoid generating the infeasible prefixes.

+For our sanity, lets assign each AST node a numerical value indicated between angle brackets, e.g. `⟨i⟩`.
+This will allows us to uniquely identify paths through the program.

+    {⟨1⟩ x := 6} [] {⟨2⟩ x:= 5};
+    {⟨3⟩ assume x = 5; ⟨4⟩y := 5 } [] {⟨5⟩ assume x ≠ 5; ⟨6⟩ y := 0 }

+So now we'll compute the path condition for the first path, `⟨1,3,4⟩`, which is

+    (assert (! (= x₁ 6) :named point_1))
+    (assert (! (= x₁ 5) :named point_3))
+    (assert (! (= y₁ 5) :named point_4))
+    (get-unsat-core)

+Which gives the unsat core of `(point_1 point_3)`.
+From this unsat-core, we can generalize and add to our knowledge base the fact that means that any path that traverses both `⟨1⟩` and `⟨3⟩` will be infeasible.

+The current example is not sufficienly large enough to realize the gains.
+However, if we add two disjunctions to the program, one between the two branches, and one after the two branches, then we'll see the power:

+    {⟨1⟩ x := 6} [] {⟨2⟩ x:= 5};
+    {⟨3⟩ z := 6} [] {⟨4⟩ z:= 5} [] {⟨5⟩ z := 99};
+    {⟨6⟩ assume x = 5; ⟨7⟩y := 5 } [] {⟨8⟩ assume x ≠ 5; ⟨9⟩ y := 0 };
+    {⟨10⟩ w := 6} [] {⟨11⟩ w := 5} [] {⟨12⟩ w := 99}

+Now we have many many more paths:

+    ⟨1,3,6,7,10⟩ ⟨2,3,6,7,10⟩
+    ⟨1,3,6,7,11⟩ ⟨2,3,6,7,11⟩
+    ⟨1,3,6,7,12⟩ ⟨2,3,6,7,12⟩
+    ⟨1,3,8,9,10⟩ ⟨2,3,8,9,10⟩
+    ⟨1,3,8,9,11⟩ ⟨2,3,8,9,11⟩
+    ⟨1,3,8,9,12⟩ ⟨2,3,8,9,12⟩
+    ⟨1,4,6,7,10⟩ ⟨2,4,6,7,10⟩
+    ⟨1,4,6,7,11⟩ ⟨2,4,6,7,11⟩
+    ⟨1,4,6,7,12⟩ ⟨2,4,6,7,12⟩
+    ⟨1,4,8,9,10⟩ ⟨2,4,8,9,10⟩
+    ⟨1,4,8,9,11⟩ ⟨2,4,8,9,11⟩
+    ⟨1,4,8,9,12⟩ ⟨2,4,8,9,12⟩
+    ⟨1,5,6,7,10⟩ ⟨2,5,6,7,10⟩
+    ⟨1,5,6,7,11⟩ ⟨2,5,6,7,11⟩
+    ⟨1,5,6,7,12⟩ ⟨2,5,6,7,12⟩
+    ⟨1,5,8,9,10⟩ ⟨2,5,8,9,10⟩
+    ⟨1,5,8,9,11⟩ ⟨2,5,8,9,11⟩
+    ⟨1,5,8,9,12⟩ ⟨2,5,8,9,12⟩

+And the interactions betweeen 1 and 6 and 1 and 8 will greatly reduce the number that we have to explore.

+So let's assume we're lazily generating these paths in column-order.
+So we'll start with the path ⟨1,3,6,7,10⟩ which corresponds to the following trace:

+    x:=6; z:=6; assume x=5; y:=7; w:=6

+and the following path constraint:

+    (assert (! (= x₁ 6) :named point_1))
+    (assert (! (= z₁ 6) :named point_3))
+    (assert (! (= x₁ 5) :named point_6))
+    (assert (! (= y₁ 7) :named point_7))
+    (assert (! (= w₁ 6) :named point_10))

+which we can use to get the `unsat-core`:

+    (check-sat)
+    (get-unsat-core)

+Which is

+    unsat
+    (point1 point6)

+Now we're cooking with gas!
+We can add `⟨…,1,…,6,…⟩` to our knowledge base, which means that any time we see a path that goes through `⟨1⟩` and through `⟨6⟩`, we know to stop generating paths.

+Now, we don't need to generate the paths, `⟨1,3,6,7,11⟩`, or `⟨1,3,6,7,12⟩`, because we know they'll all be infeasible.
+Our savings here comes from the fact that we are checking the feasibility of prefixes, so we dont have to generate the full path.

+We'll then backtrack to path prefix `⟨1,3⟩` and generate the feasible paths `⟨1,3,8,9,10⟩`, `⟨1,3,8,9,11⟩`, and `⟨1,3,8,9,12⟩`, because we must.
+Then we'll backtrack again to `⟨1,4⟩`, which is so far a feasible prefix.

+Now, as we explore the children of `⟨1,4⟩`, namely `⟨1,4,{6|8}⟩`, we'll observe that `⟨…,1,…,6,…⟩∈ Ω`, so we skip the 3 paths that begin with prefix `⟨1,4,6⟩` and just check the following:

+    ⟨1,4,8,9,10⟩
+    ⟨1,4,8,9,11⟩
+    ⟨1,4,8,9,12⟩

+A similar process lets us rule out the `⟨1,5,6,...⟩` paths, at which point we backtrack all the way back up to the root and start with `⟨2⟩`.
+Now, we accept the following paths as feasible following calls to Z3:

+    ⟨2,3,6,7,10⟩
+    ⟨2,3,6,7,11⟩
+    ⟨2,3,6,7,12⟩

+Then we backtrack to `⟨2,3⟩` and call Z3 on path `⟨2,3,8,9,10⟩`, which is similarly infeasible:

+    (assert (! (= x₁ 5) :named point_2))
+    (assert (! (= z₁ 6) :named point_3))
+    (assert (! (≠ x₁ 5) :named point_8))
+    (assert (! (= y₁ 0) :named point_9))
+    (assert (! (= w₁ 6) :named point_10))
+    (check-sat)
+    ;; unsat
+    (unsat-core)
+    ;; (point_2 point_8)

+And now we update our knowledge base `Ω` to be such that `⟨…,2,…,8,…⟩ ∈ Ω`.
+Which lets us rule out the remaining infeasible paths.
+So rather than making `36` QE-calls to Z3, we're making the following `18` calls for the feasible paths and the `2` unsat-core Z3 calls described above.

+    ⟨2,3,6,7,10⟩ ⟨1,4,8,9,11⟩
+    ⟨2,3,6,7,11⟩ ⟨1,4,8,9,12⟩
+    ⟨2,3,6,7,12⟩ ⟨2,5,6,7,10⟩
+    ⟨1,3,8,9,10⟩ ⟨2,5,6,7,11⟩
+    ⟨1,3,8,9,11⟩ ⟨2,5,6,7,12⟩
+    ⟨1,3,8,9,12⟩ ⟨1,5,8,9,10⟩
+    ⟨2,4,6,7,10⟩ ⟨1,5,8,9,11⟩
+    ⟨2,4,6,7,11⟩ ⟨1,5,8,9,12⟩
+    ⟨2,4,6,7,12⟩ ⟨1,4,8,9,10⟩

+Hopefully this will reduce the number of paths that we need to explore to solve a program like `switch.p4`.

+### Remarks

+__All Unsat Cores__.
+One way we can make this better is to collect all of the unsatisfiable cores from a single unsatisfiable path, then we can get more bang per infeasible path.

+__Necessity of Passivisation__.
+One important aspect that's elided from the above notes is that our programs must be in the passive form.
+We need the phi nodes for our path-elimination to be complete.
+For instance, consider the following program:

+    ⟨0⟩ x := 5;
+    { ⟨1⟩ x := 0 } [] { ⟨2⟩ skip };
+    { ⟨3⟩ assume x = 5} [] { ⟨4⟩ assume x ≠ 5 }

+So if we start with `⟨0,2,4⟩`, without passifization, we'll get the following path constraint:

+    x₁ = 5 ∧ true ∧ x₁ = 5

+This path is definitely infeasible, and a call to Z3's unsat-core will give us the sub-path `⟨0, …, 4⟩` to add to the knowledge base.
+The problem is that there _are_ feasible subpaths that have `⟨0,…,4⟩` as a subpath, namely `⟨0,1,4⟩`, because `⟨1⟩` assigns `x` to `0`:

+    x₁ = 5 ∧ x₂ = 0 ∧ x₂ ≠ 5

+which is feasible!

+The mistake that we made was in not observing the implicit phi node in the first disjunction.
+To do this we have to update the indices in both paths corresponding to the modifications in the other.
+So our original path constraint for `⟨0,2,4⟩` should have been

+    x₁ = 5 ∧ x₂ = x₁ ∧ x₂ = 5

+In which case, the unsat-core will identify the sub-path as `⟨0,2,4⟩`, which correctly allows `⟨0,1,4⟩` to be generated.

 ## Variable scoping

 A smaller potential optimization in generating the VCs is to do QE while we're